About

 • Board

 The Board is an independent body consisting of the representatives of the Founding Partners.
-The Board will be informed by the Climate Action Data Trust’s stakeholders and will be guided and supported by various standing committees and bodies.
+The Board is informed by the Climate Action Data Trust’s stakeholders, and guided and supported by various standing committees and bodies.

 • Hania Dawood, Manager, Climate Finance & Economics, Climate Change Group, The World Bank